Skip to main content

 Reward

 The child raced to finish homework, dreaming of chocolate’s sweet reward.
 The parent denied the bar - the kid had refused veggies for lunch.
-The parent lingered late at work, chasing the raise as reward.
-The boss denied the hike, had to grease the hands of those in power.
+The parent lingered longer at work, chasing the raise as reward.
+The boss denied the hike, they'd to grease the hands of those in power.
 People in power built a megashrine, seeking votes as reward.
-The masses denied the votes, they felt the crunch of the missing notes The masses ignored the hate around them, eyeing a spot in heaven as reward.
+The masses denied the votes, they'd felt the crunch of the missing notes The masses ignored the hate around them, eyeing a spot in heaven as reward.
 God denied the masses their spots, they’d dined from the forbidden pots.

 Familial Cowswami